DIY Upholstered Headboard With Tufting: Step-by-Step Instructions

-Don’t let the finished look fool you.
-This DIY cheap tufted headboard is much easier than it may seem, and in the end you’re going to have a beautiful upholstered headboard! – Hello lazy Sunday mornings reading in bed! — one can dream right?
+Don’t let the finished look of this DIY upholstered headboard fool you - it's way easier than it looks.
+With just a few tools and a little time, you’re going to have a beautiful tufted headboard! – Hello lazy Sunday mornings reading in bed!

 This post contains affiliate links for your convenience.
 Read the full disclosure.